wp-cli/media-command/README.md

 		Skip deletion of the original thumbnails.
 If your thumbnails are linked from sources outside your control, it's likely best to leave them around.
 Defaults to false.

 	[--only-missing]
-		Only generate thumbnails for images missing image sizes.
+		Only generate thumbnails for images of missing image sizes.

 	[--yes]
 		Answer yes to the confirmation message.
 Confirmation only shows when no IDs passed as arguments.